-- Work this sheet with the Signal Designer's "Mast Arm Tabulation".
-See "Mast Arm Tabulation" for special instructions that include non-standard Handhole location, paint color, terminal compartment requirement, and pedestrian features. - 2.
+- 1. Work this sheet with the Signal Designer's "Mast Arm Tabulation".
+Work this Sheet with the argual pesigners a mask with rabbasian.
+See "Mask Arm Tabulation" for special instructions that include non-standard Handhole location, paint color, terminal compartment requirement, and pedestrian features. - 2.
 Work with Index Nos.
 17743 and 17745.